Cecil D. Andrus

 In the twenty+ years since its founding, the Andrus Center has convened conferences, produced research and analysis and served as “common ground” for civil, serious discussion about public policy and some of the major issues of our times.
 The Andrus Center for Public Policy is dedicated to independent, non-partisan policy formation on critical issues confronting Idaho, the American West, and the United States.

 The Andrus Center for Public Policy is a privately financed, non-profit 501(c)(3) organization within the School of Public Service at Boise State University.
-The Center is overseen by a volunteer Board of Governors, and Tracy Andrus serving as Chair in the wake of passing of her father, Cecil D. Andrus.
+The Center is overseen by a volunteer Board of Governors, and Tracy Andrus serving as Chair in the wake of the passing of her father, Cecil D. Andrus.